syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Animation.md

    animationEffect.Type = EffectType.GrowAndTurn

-   'Save the Presentation to the file system.
+   'Save the Presentation to the file system

    pptxDoc.Save("Animation.pptx")